 CHLOR*RID has been used by private industry, for federal and state highway coating and cleaning projects, to wash concrete dams, tanks, bridges and machinery – even to remove and mitigate contaminants in a microbiological state lab.
 CHLOR*RID has been included in the specifications for projects where consistent, safe and reliable removal of soluble salt contamination is required.

 8. Where is CHLOR*RID available?

-CHLOR*RID Liquid Soluble Salt Remover is available from CHLOR*RID International Inc. or from Authorised Distributors list.
+CHLOR*RID Liquid Soluble Salt Remover is available in Australia from ABSS (Victoria).